ethier-lab/AxoNet-fiji/README.md

-# Dependencies:
+### Dependencies:
 Fiji/ImageJ, la4j, tensorflow java
-These should be handled if you follow the above installation.
+(These should be handled if you follow the above installation)